Tag

 Initial version: It was released on Oct.
 12, 2011

 Apple responded to the growing trend of wirelessness, and cloud computing, in iOS 5, by introducing essential new features and platforms.
-Among those was iCloud, the ability to activate an iPhone wirelessly (previously it had required a connection to a computer), and syncing with iTunes via Wi-Fi.
+Among those was iCloud, the ability to activate an iPhone wirelessly (previously it had required a connection to a ), and syncing with iTunes via Wi-Fi.

 More features that are now central to the iOS experience debuted here, including iMessage and Notification Center.